Caution rules ahead of ECB meeting, China data

 Sources have told Reuters the ECB may adopt a hybrid approach - buying debt and sharing some of the risk across the euro zone while national central banks make separate purchases of their own.

-There has also been talk the program would be limited in size to 500 billion euros, an amount that would almost certainly disappoint investors eager for bold measures.
+There has also been talk the programme would be limited in size to 500 billion euros, an amount that would almost certainly disappoint investors eager for bold measures.

-"The market is baying for action from the ECB on Thursday, with expectations now firmly entrenched in favor of a QE announcement," said James Ashley, chief European economist at RBC Capital Markets.
+"The market is baying for action from the ECB on Thursday, with expectations now firmly entrenched in favour of a QE announcement," said James Ashley, chief European economist at RBC Capital Markets.

 Ashley suspects the ECB will not put an amount on the bonds to be bought and will rather refer to the current objective of expanding its balance sheet to 3 trillion euros.